There are five hamlets in Big Lakes County: Enilda, Grouard, Joussard, Kinuso, and Faust.

 Each hamlet has a unique character that enriches the culture of Big Lakes County.
 Click on each hamlet below to learn more.

-The Kinosayo museum is located just outside of the hamlet.
-It has a variety of displays that depict several aspects of life in the days of pioneerism.
+The Kinuso museum is located just outside of the hamlet.
 The Kinosayo Museum was founded in 1983 and is run by a volunteer board; people in the local area have donated the majority of the collection.
-For those interested in wildlife, the Kinosayo Museum has one of the most developed wildlife exhibits in Northern Alberta.
-The Kinosayo Museum does not charge an entrance fee to view the museum; however, donations are greatly appreciated.

 The Kinuso Municipal Library is located in the Kinuso School and is open Monday, Wendesday, and Friday from 8:45am – 3:35pm and Tuesday and Thursday from 8:45am – 5pm.